PROPHETIC WORD: 2026 Will Be A Year of Honey; “The Most Beautiful of All Lands” (Ezekiel 20:6)

 In our modern context, the “land” may sometimes be physical, but more often it represents a spiritual destination.
 It is the place where your calling flourishes, your gifts become effective, and your life bears fruit for the Kingdom of God.
 For some, that land looks like a family, a ministry, a nonprofit, a sphere of influence, or a business.
 It is the place where you grow closer to Jesus and your heart is continually renewed as you discover His nature.

 It is called “the most beautiful of all lands” because it was hand-selected by Christ Himself.
-Jesus knows exactly where to place you so that your spiritual maturity can flourish.
+Jesus knows exactly where to place you so that you can spiritually and emotionally FLOURISH.
 But to step fully into that place, you must be willing to leave behind the bondage of your past.
 You also have to search out the land to find the richness that awaits discovery.
 This requires obedience and following the Holy Spirit even when it doesn’t make sense.
 It will require you to trust God even in hard places.
 The land cannot be accessed if you stay anchored to old systems.

 This is not about striving.
 It is about movement.